 The Service Learning initiative seeks to expand opportunities to apply classroom knowledge in meeting the social needs of the community in a broader quest for the common good.This experiential approach to learning that can be implemented in courses that incorporate:

 - Leadership development

 - Civic literacy

 - The development of critical thinking as it relates to society

 Service Learning, whether through short or long-term community service projects, affords students the opportunity to integrate theory into practice, apply practical skills, clarify values, and raise consciousness about community issues.

-We envision a vibrant campus that is proactively engaged to our local community and greater society.
+We envision a vibrant campus that is proactively engaged in our local community and greater society.

-We expand opportunities for curricular and co-curricular learning that strives to transform scholarship and knowledge into wisdom and active service.
+We expand opportunities for curricular and co-curricular learning that strive to transform scholarship and knowledge into wisdom and active service.

 Service Learning Initiative Committee is committed to: